avabellaw/my-recipe/readme.md

 * A user can save their recipes by editing the URL.
     * There's no backend code to stop you from doing this but it's also not a problem.
     * To stop this would mean querying the database an extra time before saving/unsaving recipes which isn't worth it.
-If someone wants to save their recipe by manually editing the url that's up to them.
+If someone wants to save their recipe, by manually editing the url, that's up to them.
 * Can't save modified recipes.
     * Saved_Recipes contains the foreign key for only a standard Recipe.
     * Modified recipes should be private but for demonstration purposes, they are public.
-* "A form field element should have an id or name attribute".
-    * The dietary tag fields are created by wtforms.
 * If there is a validation error when searching recipes, it returns to the homepage with the validation message.
     * It does this when searching using the search box on the search results page when it should return to the same page.
 * For this release of the project, I'm unable to check if the image exists on Cloudinary and delete it.
     * This means there will be undeleted images.
     * Image deletion is handled if stored locally.
-*  "field element should have an id or name attribute"
+* "A form field element should have an id or name attribute"
+    * The dietary tag input fields are created by MaterializeCSS from the WTForms select element.
     * Violating nodes:
         * Dietary tag input with the placeholder "Add dietary filters".
         * All the dietary tags that are displayed as inputs by Materialize.